 (u) Contracts for legal services, including professional or expert witnesses or consultants to provide services or testimony relating to existing or potential litigation or legal matters in which the University is or may become interested.

-(A) The incurring of debt by the University, including but not limited to the issuance of bonds, certificates of participation, and other debt repayment obligations, and any associated contracts, regardless of whether the obligations that the contracts establish are general, special, or limited;
+(A) The incurring of debt by the University, including but not limited to the issuance of bonds, and other debt repayment obligations, and any associated contracts, regardless of whether the obligations that the contracts establish are general, special, or limited;

 (B) The making of program loans and similar extensions or advances of funds, aid, or assistance by the University to a public or private body for the purpose of carrying out, promoting, or sustaining activities or programs authorized by law; or